-Every month, I host a Facebook LIVE in our very special membership area.
+Every month, I host a LIVE Q/A in our very special membership area.
 A place for people like you to land and explore your health, safely.
 This month we dug into the Ovarian – Adrenal – Thyroid Axis (OAT axis).
 Aka the relationship between a few of your essential hormone making or regulating endocrine glands.
-Whilst preparing for the Facebook LIVE (I tend to look into research, I love to feed my brain like that!), I started to think about how many women (yet again) were being affected by the pill; being told it was supporting their health positively.
+Whilst preparing for the LIVE (I tend to look into research, I love to feed my brain like that!), I started to think about how many women (yet again) were being affected by the pill; being told it was supporting their health positively.
 I wish it did.
 However like all medications, the pill has some pretty hefty side effects yet we’re not necessarily informed when we commence taking them, nor are we generally supporting our body in its attempt to compensate for their effects.
 We’ve spoken about the pill oh-so-many times here (just go and type ‘the pill’ into the search function above), its effects, how you might lose your hair after you’ve taken it… but one very common worry of my patients especially those with issues like PCOS or amenorrhea is that they have been told if they don’t take the pill, they aren’t looking after their bones.
 Righto.
 Here’s some food for thought.

 During the LIVE chat, we dug into the function of the ovaries and their role in hormone production.
 Oestrogen is produced in the ovaries, the adrenals and in our fat cells (wow what a bonus… since oestrogen feeds fat cells) whilst progesterone is predominantly produced by the corpus luteum (the site from where the mature follicle exist the ovary at the event of ovulation) and a small amount in the adrenals also.